By Carolyn Rosenblatt

-As time goes by, your parent is making more and more mistakes, the memory problems are getting worse and you now know leaving her to her own devices is dangerous.
-She thinks she's just fine and refuses help.
-Should you step in and get her all upset?
-Should you just let her do whatever she wants?
-After all, she's your mother.
+As time goes by, your parent is making more and more mistakes, the memory problems are getting worse and you now know leaving them to their own devices is dangerous.
+They think they’re just fine and refuse help.
+Should you step in and get your parent all upset?
+Should you just let them do whatever they want?

-The answer is "no", you can't just let a parent with signs of dementia or other significant memory problems go on as if nothing were wrong, even if she gets upset with you.
+The answer is "no", you can't just let a parent with signs of dementia or other significant memory problems go on as if nothing were wrong, even if they get upset with you.
 At some point, the adult child who loves a parent must step in.
 You may end up setting limits, making new rules, or taking over certain decisions.
 This is not easy for most people.
-We are so accustomed to our parent making her own decisions, that to dare to tell her what to do is very uncomfortable.
+We are so accustomed to our parent making their own decisions, that to dare to tell them what to do is very uncomfortable.

 Some people call this "switching roles".
 What it means is that your job, one you've never done before, is to be sure your parent is safe and cared for, just as your parent once did for you.
 The problem is, your parent is not going to grow up, become more mature and eventually appreciate your efforts.
 So where does that leave you?